sagarmemane135/remotex/SECURITY.md

 ## Known Security Considerations

 ### 1. SSH Config Storage
-- OmniHost reads and writes to `~/.ssh/config`
+- RemoteX reads and writes to `~/.ssh/config`
 - File permissions must be `600` or stricter
 - Config file is plain text (no encryption)
 - **Mitigation**: Never store passwords in config; use keys only

 ### 2. Configuration Storage
-- Default server and preferences stored at `~/.omnihost/config.json`
+- Default server and preferences stored at `~/.remotex/config.json`
 - File contains server aliases (no passwords or keys)
 - **Mitigation**: File permissions set to `600` automatically

 ### 3. Command Execution
 - Commands are executed as the authenticated SSH user
-- No privilege escalation is performed by OmniHost
+- No privilege escalation is performed by RemoteX
 - **Mitigation**: Review commands before bulk execution

 ### 4. Connection Pooling